luciotato/LiteScript/devel/source-v0.8/Grammar.lite.md

       method parse()

         if .lexer.interfaceMode
-            if .parent.constructor not in [ClassDeclaration,AppendToDeclaration,NamespaceDeclaration]
+            if .parent isnt instance of ClassDeclaration
                 return //"no 'Bodys' expected on interface.md file except for: class, append to and namespace

         if .lexer.token.type isnt 'NEWLINE'